GeekMaster117/Personal-AI-OS/README.md

   - Fetch title focus periods
   - Fetch downtime periods
   - Upsert the latest app focus periods, title focus periods and downtime periods.

+### Sub Systems

+#### Suggestion Engine (suggestion_engine.py)

+Suggestion Engine preprocesses data in the Usagedata DB and generates suggestions.

+**Step by Step Flow**:
+1. Connect to Suggestion Engine Service.
+2. Connect to Usagedata DB:
+    - if no data is available in Usagedata DB, throws an error:
+    ``` shell
+    No day logs found in the database.
+    ```
+3. Preprocess data in Usagedata DB with multithreading:
+    - Current day data is processed in detail.
+    - Previous days’ data is processed in a condensed format.

+**Features**:
+- Generate Suggestions

+#### Usagedata DB (usagedata_db.py)

+Usagedata DB manages the storage and integrity of usage data.

+**Step by Step Flow**:
+1. Check database File:
+    - Verifies if the database file exists.
+    - If not, create a new database file.
+2. Connect to UsageData Service.
+3. Create schema if not exist.
+4. Ensure Log Integrity:
+    - Checks if the latest day log matches the current date.
+    - If not, create a new log for the current date.
+    - Verifies if the number of logs exceeds the configured limit.
+    - If exceeded, it deletes the oldest logs until within the limit.

+**Features**:
+- Update Apps Titles:
+  - Check if the drift between monotonic anchor and time anchor is too high, then increment the total anomalies counter and re-anchor both.
+  - Check if the difference between current monotonic and last updated monotonic is too large, then log downtime for that period.
+  - Update focus period for active app/title and total duration for all open apps/titles.
+  - If switched apps/titles, then increment focus count for the active app/title.
+  - Set last updated monotonic to current monotonic.
+- Get day log IDs.
+- Get day log.
+- Get app/title log.
+- Get app/title focus log.

 ---